adonegan/milestone-2-time-dash/README.md

 ### Existing features

 ##### Navbar
-* A Bootstrap code was used with jQuery added to make the navbar responsive.
+* Bootstrap code was used with jQuery added to make the navbar responsive.
 The color is the same red as the main color of Time Magazine.
 I also enlarged the text and made it white, to stand out.
 I also centered the text to add style.

 ##### Introductory text
 * The introductory text gives the site user a brief note on what the Person of the Year award is, what Time Magazine is and a little about the make-up of the award and how it's changed over the years.

-##### Read Me! button
+##### Click Me! button
 * This button, when clicked, gives the user instructions on how to navigate the Stats page.
 In feedback given to me by friends and family who are not familiar with dashboards, they advised me to create more text to explain what to do and the results of each bar chart.
 In this button
-I also tell users how to use the Header functionality listed below.
+I also tell users how to use the header functionality listed below.

 ##### Headers
 * The headers were initially used to signify what type of chart follows below, however, on advice mentioned above I used these divs to hide